 How to use Splunk software for this use case

-The playbook starts by listing all users, then filters down to those with the createdDateTime within the last seven days.
+The Playbook: Azure new user census starts by listing all users, then filters down to those with the createdDateTime within the last seven days.
 Next, the playbook queries the Microsoft Graph API to cross-reference the new accounts and make sure that Splunk SOAR has access to investigation and containment actions in Office 365.
 At the end, the results are saved to artifacts, one for each user, and presented in an analyst note on the investigation page.
 To use the playbook:

 - Configure the Azure AD Graph app on Splunk SOAR by following the Authentication instructions.